This page was printed from the Northern & Eastern Devon Formulary and Referral site at

 If an Ankle Brachial Pressure Index (ABPI) is between 0.5 and 0.8, or above 1.4, consult a vascular surgeon, tissue viability nurse, or lymphoedema specialist before considering compression treatment.

 Leg ulcers should be reviewed and reassessed at least every four weeks, the patient should be monitored at each dressing change and the treatment, including any compression therapy reviewed.

 Chronic oedema is a term used for all forms of oedema that persist for 3 months, irrespective of aetiology.
 It can be mild to severe; simple or complicated; and with or without wounds.

 Investigations should be done to determine the cause and treatment instigated for acute oedema, to reduce and stabilise before addressing and implementing compression therapy.
-Additional advice is available from the tissue viability teams (see below).
+Additional advice is available from the the specialist teams listed below.

 Compression measuring and therapy should only be undertaken by practitioners that have received training and are deemed competent and confident.

 A holistic and arterial assessment, Doppler or if not possible clinical signs, should be carried out prior to compression use.
 Consider co-morbidities, understanding, dexterity, skin fragility, concordance, tolerance, and safety.
 Those with an Ankle Brachial Pressure Index between 0.5-0.8 and with no other arterial signs may still be considered for compression.

 Patients may require compression bandaging to reduce the oedema, heal wounds, stop lymphorrhoea leakage, and reshape limbs prior to compression hosiery or device use.
 Below knee compression will be the preference for most patients; however if the disease extends above the knee, thigh high should be considered.